swimmingly/yodrew.github.io/_pages/other-writings/fasting.md

 _Note: this page is messy for now, but the content is here._

 by Dr. Albert Mosséri
-completes _RADIANT HEALTH THROUGH  FASTING_
-translated from the French, _Le Jeune: Meilleur Remede de la Nature_
+translated from the French, _Le Jeune: Meilleur Remede de la Nature_ completes _Radiant Health Through Fastings_

 ##### blurb